minerva1993/HEPToolsFCNC-mirror/README.md

-source job_train_bdt.sh #If you want to train with all features, change flag in the code source job_eval_bdt.sh cd scores python nfiles 01 #print out the number of files with specified version
+source job_train_bdt.sh #If you want to train with all features, change flag in the code source job_eval_bdt.sh cd scores python nfiles.py 2017 01 #print out the number of files with specified version find 201*/*/log* | xargs grep "BDT            :" # to get AUROC

 #Histogram
 cat ../commonTools/file_2017_all.txt | xargs -i -P$(nproc) -n2 python run.py Hct_0101010101 2017